 Nevadas and west over Lake Vinuela.

-North of Los Curriches, and visible across the valley from the villa,
+North of Los Curriches, and visible across the valley from the cottages,

 are the 1400 - 1600m Sierra de Camarolos mountains.
 Although smaller than